 Behind the Brand

-The story of Kun-Chi Wu’s obsession with watches began in his childhood.
+The story of Kun-Chi Wu’s obsession with watches began in his childhood in Taiwan.
 A salesman who understood the value of self-presentation, KC’s father taught him the importance of doing business in a tailored suit, sensible shoes,and … a great watch.
 The elder’s prized Rolex was a coveted and forbidden object in the home, until KC reached adulthood and received it as a gift.
 His grandmother, too, played a role in fostering this passion, when she gave a young KC a broken watch to tinker with.
 Being Taiwanese, he couldn’t read the Japanese manual at first, but he was fascinated and driven.
 It wouldn’t be long before he learned enough of the language to gather the information he needed and meticulously fix the timepiece.

 Fast-forward to his college career, and one finds KC at Rochester Institute of Technology in New York, where he earned a Master of Fine Arts.
 As a first-generation immigrant, he was guided by a determination to “make it”; a vision of achieving the American Dream.
 And that he did.
 After graduating, he quickly got a job as a medical device engineer.
 Through his new mission to blend machines with the human body, KC became immersed in the careful craft of harmonizing function, ergonomics, and aesthetics.